ltdrdata/ComfyUI-Manager/README.md

 # Changes
 * **0.17.1** Bug fix for the issue where enable/disable of the web extension was not working.
+Compatibility patch for StableSwarmUI.
+  * Requires latest version of ComfyUI (Revision: 1240)
 * **0.17** Support preview method setting feature.
 * **0.14** Support robust update.
 * **0.13** Support additional 'pip' section for install spec.